Healthy Homes Assessment Thorndon

 What We Do

-We are serious about your investment We will conduct comprehensive checks to make sure you don’t encounter any unpleasant or costly unpleasant surprises, so you are able to relax and focus on the fun aspects of buying or owning your own home.
+We are serious about your investment, and undertake comprehensive examinations to make sure that you don’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the exciting aspects of owning or purchasing the home.

-Not only do we cooperate with you, we also have important clients such as bank branches, local councils, and insurance companies.
-They clearly enjoy their peace of mind provided, by the data contained provided in our building inspection reports.
+We do not just cooperate with you, we also have big clients like the local authorities, banks, and insurance firms.
+They clearly like the peace of mind provided, by the data contained in our building inspection reports.

-With our systematic approach to your inspection of your home as well as the latest technology in software which includes digital photos in the report, you can actually see any issues that may be discovered.
-Because of our comprehensive report, it is no wonder that we receive so many clients who recommend our service to family and friends.
+With our systematic approach to your property inspection and the latest in technology for software with digital photos embedded into your reports, you are able to actually see any issues found.
+Because of our comprehensive reporting it is easy to understand why we get so many clients recommending our service to family and friends.

 Comprehensive Building Reports